 ABOUT US

 Growing up in a family of doctors, I was always captivated by the human body—its exquisite engineering and its vulnerabilities.
-Over time, my curiosity became deeply rooted in the brain – this extraordinary organ that can wonder at its own wanderings!
-This fascination shaped my academic journey, from my graduate studies at the Friedrich Miescher Institute, Switzerland to my postdoctoral work at MIT and Tufts University in the U.S.
+Over time, my curiosity became rooted in the brain – this extraordinary organ that can wonder at its own wanderings!
+This fascination shaped my academic journey, from my graduate studies at FMI, Switzerland to my postdoctoral work at MIT and Tufts.

-My research focuses on dissecting prefrontal neural circuits that support memory consolidation and cognitive control.
-I also investigate cognitive dysfunction in psychiatric disorders, taking a lifespan perspective - from aberrant development during adolescent sensitive periods to chronic deficits in adulthood.
-By exploring how the prefrontal cortex develops and functions across different ages, I hope to uncover circuit-level mechanisms as novel therapeutic targets for cognitive enhancement in mental disorders.
+My research focuses on the neural circuit mechanisms that support memory consolidation and cognitive control.
+I also study cognitive dysfunction in psychiatric disorders, taking a lifespan perspective - from aberrant development to chronic deficits in adulthood.
+When not in the lab, I am found in the mountains.

 Arghya Mukherjee